stratux/mq-9/README.md

 ![MQ-9 Pinout](notes/MQ-9-pinout.png)

 The sensor consists of a heating coil (H pins) and the sensor (between pins A and B).
-One of the sensor pins is connected a load resistor R~L~, the recommended value in the datasheet is from 10k to 47k.
-Specific to the MQ-9, it is recommendad that the the heating coil voltage V~H~ alternate between 5V (combustible gas readings) for 60s and 1.4-1.5V (CO readings) for 90s.
+One of the sensor pins is connected a load resistor R<sub>L</sub>, the recommended value in the datasheet is from 10k to 47k.
+Specific to the MQ-9, it is recommendad that the the heating coil voltage V<sub>H</sub> alternate between 5V (combustible gas readings) for 60s and 1.4-1.5V (CO readings) for 90s.
 The 5V cycle is important to "clear" the sensor -- once CO or a combustible gas is detected, it binds to the sensor.
 The sensor needs to be heated to remove contaminants.
-The datasheet recommends "pre-heating" the sensor for 48 hours before use, i.e., aging the sensor under 5V V~H~ before use.
-No guidance is given specifically on the sensor voltage V~S~.
+The datasheet recommends "pre-heating" the sensor for 48 hours before use, i.e., aging the sensor under 5V V<sub>H</sub> before use.
+No guidance is given specifically on the sensor voltage V<sub>S</sub>.

 There exist breakout boards as shown below which integrate a variable load resistor (to adjust sensitivity), a voltage comparator to convert the analog input to digital (alarm/noalarm states), and LEDs to display an "alarm state".
-The breakout boards are inconvenient for the MQ-9, as they assume V~H~ and V~S~ are equal.
+The breakout boards are inconvenient for the MQ-9, as they assume V<sub>H</sub> and V<sub>S</sub> are equal.
 The voltage comparator settings are not usable in both the combustible gas and CO detection schemes without adjustment.

 ![MQ-9 Breakout Plastic Case](notes/MQ-9-breakout_plasticcase.png)

 ![MQ-9 Breakout Metal Case](notes/MQ-9-breakout_metalcase.png)

 The following sensor output graph was provided in one of the datasheets.
-In the included examples, we assume that a constant voltage is used for sensor voltage V~S~.
-V~S~ = 3.3V was chosen for a convenient reference against V~CC~ for the MSP430.
+In the included examples, we assume that a constant voltage is used for sensor voltage V<sub>S</sub>.
+V<sub>S</sub> = 3.3V was chosen for a convenient reference against V<sub>CC</sub> for the MSP430.

 ![MQ-9 CO Response](notes/MQ-9-CO_response.png)